Zachary-Levesque/real-time-trading-system/README.md

 ## Ticker Universe

-As of May 3, 2026, the app now ships with a built-in `sp500_top100` ticker universe for discovery and autocomplete.
-This is based on a current S&P 500 market-cap style ranking and is intended to give the UI a much broader, but still usable, stock set without forcing the background worker to refresh hundreds of tickers by default.
+As of May 3, 2026, the app now ships with a built-in `sp500_all` ticker universe for discovery and browsing.
+The current local snapshot contains 503 listed S&P 500 constituent tickers because the index includes multiple share classes for a few companies even though it is commonly referred to as the S&P 500.

 Important distinction:

 - on-demand analysis can still be run for any valid ticker symbol the ingestion provider can fetch
-- the built-in search and quick-pick experience now covers a top-100 S&P 500 universe
+- the built-in search and dropdown experience now covers the full S&P 500 constituent list snapshot
+- quick-pick chips still stay focused on a smaller featured set so the UI does not become noisy
 - the background worker remains separately configurable so you do not accidentally schedule 100 tickers every cycle unless you explicitly want that

 Environment controls:

-- `TICKER_UNIVERSE=sp500_top100` uses the built-in top-100 universe for search suggestions and featured tickers
+- `TICKER_UNIVERSE=sp500_all` uses the full built-in S&P 500 constituent snapshot for search suggestions and the company dropdown
+- `TICKER_UNIVERSE=sp500_top100` uses the narrower top-100 universe instead
 - `FEATURED_TICKER_COUNT=12` controls how many of those appear as quick-pick chips in the UI
 - `BACKGROUND_WORKER_UNIVERSE=manual` keeps the worker on the explicit `BACKGROUND_WORKER_TICKERS` list
 - `BACKGROUND_WORKER_UNIVERSE=sp500_top100` expands scheduled background refresh to the full built-in top-100 universe
+- `BACKGROUND_WORKER_UNIVERSE=sp500_all` expands scheduled background refresh to the full built-in S&P 500 constituent snapshot

 ## Frontend Welcome Page